JustinChu/stat540-2014-chu-justin-hw/Homework2/Homework2.md

 ![plot of chunk unnamed-chunk-47](figure/unnamed-chunk-47.png)

 Again, we can see rna-seq seem to generate a similar density distribution, except near 0 (where it matters).
 More area seems to be concentrated near zero in RNA-seq and thus a higher probablity is concentrated at lower q-values.
-The only difference it that the effect seems much more pronouced, likely because RNA-seq is not dependant on what is hybridized to probes as it is in microarrays.
+The only difference it that the effect seems much more pronounced, likely because RNA-seq is not dependent on what is hybridized to probes as it is in microarrays.

 For only significant gene by both platforms: